-Okay, confession time.
-As an emerging Twitter devotee, (@denvan) I’ve been “drinking the Kool-Aid” of the Twitter brand for too long to really be objective about their brand strategy.
-I’m a tribe member now, and I’ve learned the buzzwords, tools, and idiosyncrasies of this social media monster.
+Okay, dosage confession time.
+As an emerging Twitter devotee, page (@denvan) I’ve been “drinking the Kool-Aid” of the Twitter brand for too long to really be objective about their brand strategy.
+I’m a tribe member now, viagra 100mg and I’ve learned the buzzwords, tools, and idiosyncrasies of this social media monster.
 But as a brand strategy geek, I also hear rumblings of trouble in the Twitterverse that I can’t ignore…

 As I encounter more and more fellow “tweeps” (a word about insider language later) and have the same old “what the heck is Twitter GOOD for” conversation, the more I begin to wonder about different aspects of the Twitter brand package – are the elements holding together?
 Do they make sense?
 Could this be why we learned yesterday that Twitter’s growth is flat-lining and more than 50% of Twitter accounts are dead?
 Perhaps.

 What I love about Twitter Branding:

 Basically, the thing I like about Twitter is the thing that may kill it in the end: it’s rough around the edges.

 Twitter gained my instant affection by making absolutely NO attempt to be slick or professional – in design, messaging, or corporate positioning.
 The graphics are simple and inviting in a cartoonish-but-zen-elegant way that gives the site class tempered with a sense of humour.
 Nothing arty farty-highbrow or in-your-face revolutionary here.